 The School of Dental Medicine offers an Introduction to Global Health to any student who is interested in oral global health issues.
 The course is offered in the fall and spring semesters.

-School of Dental Medicine
+Learn more about the School of Dental Medicine by clicking here

-The International Health Management and Policy specialization is designed for students who have an interest in working with healthcare organizations who have a global or international focus on health issues.
+Recognized as one of the top 25 graduate programs in health services administration, the MBA in International Health Management and Policy at the University of Colorado Denver is a degree program designed for students who have an interest in working with healthcare organizations who have a global or international focus on health issues.